Marketing for Small Agribusinesses

 Students who complete the Module will be able to:

-- apply specific methods for market and business analysis in order to identify marketing options
+- selectively apply specific methods for market and business analysis in order to identify marketing options and interpret the outcomes

-- use tools and guidelines for small agribusinesses in marketing their products.
+- selectively use tools and guidelines for small agribusinesses in marketing their products

 - identify specific areas where policy initiatives and interventions may facilitate market access by small agribusinesses and formulate appropriate policy recommendations based on critical appraisal.